 - Snake-a-doo is a Snakes and Ladders game, created for awareness about snakes and snakebites, and is available in English, Hindi and Marathi.

 - Shell Shocker is a card game on Indian turtles, produced by the Turtle Survival Alliance (India program).
+Some of these games are also available on the Pashoopakshee store.

 ONLINE RESOURCES: ON INDIAN WILDLIFE AND NATURE